 - Be communicative.
 We cannot stress this enough.
 This is what prevents misunderstandings.
-Even if it’s something that you think may sound unfavourable to your partner, if it’s important, express yourself.
-If you let it build up like a bubble, it will make itself apparent in much more unsavoury ways.
+Even if it’s something that you think may sound unfavorable to your partner, if it’s important, express yourself.
+If you let it build up like a bubble, it will make itself apparent in much more unsavory ways.
 That said, self-expression does not justify impoliteness.

 - This will sound very counterintuitive, but you need some time alone with yourself every day.
 Travels always connote moments of contemplation – moments of self-discovery before something sublime.
 But, not to cut Wordsworth short, the bigger reason is that relationships thrive on a mutually understood demarcation and allowance of private space.
 If you and your partner do not talk 24×7 with the flow of freestyling, it does not have to mean that there is something wrong with your relationship.